EfficientWinlab/EfficientWinlab.github.io/content/_index.md

           <!-- Project description -->
           <p style="font-size: 1.1em; line-height: 1.6; margin-bottom: 30px; text-align: center;">
-            The next era of spectrum is envisioned to have spatially and spectrally adjacent systems that are dynamic...
+            The next era of spectrum is envisioned to have spatially and spectrally adjacent systems that are dynamic, resulting in frequent cross-system interference.
+This project enables affordable, accurate, near-real-time spectrum situational awareness, including simple spectrum sensing algorithms, distributed mechanisms, and relevant spectrum sensing hardware.
+In addition, it targets mechanisms at the physical layer that provide radio waveform protection against unwanted interference without modifying existing infrastructure.
+Techniques include model-based and machine learning approaches, focusing on multidimensional awareness and interference protection.
+The work aims to demonstrate these principles in the FR3 band using the COSMOS Testbed for next-generation wireless coexistence scenarios.
           </p>

           <!-- Image -->